Refuse to Fight Small Battles With Small, Petty People. Your Life is Bigger Than That!

 Not that I am complaining, it is just that you need to know how to deny a person if his wishes are going against yours, if the situation impedes your ability to learn and experience new things.
 The wisdom comes from the way you say it and, more importantly, how you say it.

-I could not even imagine my mother refusing authority figure; there wasn’t also an inkling of opposition in my mom’s behavior.
-Nevertheless, in situations in which she did not agree with my dad, she would still manage to dominate him with such elegance that father did not even know what hit him.
+I could not even imagine my mother refusing authority figure; there was n’t an inkling of opposition in my mom’s behavior.
+Nevertheless, in situations in which she did not agree with my dad, she would still manage to dominate him with such elegance that my dad did not even know what hit him.

 What I have learned from being self-employed is that, in most of the cases, I behaved as a “yes” woman.
 Unfortunately, what I have also learned the hard way is that giving an affirmative answer does not necessarily bring a positive result.
 Occasionally, refusing the offer is much more profitable than taking it.
 Putting a high front is what distinguishes successful from an unsuccessful business woman or man.

-Know How to Deal With Small, Petty People: It's one thing to deal with small, petty people in your everyday life, but to have to work with them in the workplace is something entirely different and can be annoying, you need to know how to deal with them.
-Don't ever allow small, petty people to anger or make you have disruptive behavior; you are bigger than that.
+Know How to Deal With Small, Petty People: It's one thing to deal with small, petty people in your everyday life, but to have to work with them in the workplace is something entirely different and can be annoying.

 Is it hard for you to refuse someone?
 Do you find other people’s happiness more important than yours?
 The most important thing for you is to learn how to oppose someone and stick to it through thick and thin while pushing all the negativity to the other side.